Small Clothes – Big Problems? 10 Ideas for Petite Clothing for Women Over 60

 - Always dress with well-pressed pants – those front creases create two lines right there!

 - Don’t’ forget that long necklaces with a heavier pendant are the ultimate V!

 Play with the Hemlines

 Embrace the décolletage (within reason).
-Tops with deeper V necklines give the illusion of a longer, leaner torso and a longer neck!
-A deep V-neck keeps creates a vertical line while crew necks and scoop necks create a horizontal line.
+Tops with deeper V-necklines give the illusion of a longer, leaner torso and a longer neck!
+A deep V-neck creates a vertical line while crew necks and scoop necks create a horizontal line.

 Chop Your Hair

 Long hair drags petite women down, while shorter hair does the opposite.
 Showing off your shoulders and neckline will make your frame look tall and proud.
 Pump up your hair volume – I am not talking a beehive here, but a bit of a topknot or flirty layers will do wonders!